This month’s mammal is an Amazonian giant, measuring up to six feet long! Check out the world’s largest otter species.

 A top predator in aquatic systems, this otter controls prey species population sizes to help keep river ecosystems in balance.
 It is also a good “indicator” species, meaning the population health of the giant otter is representative of the health of the entire ecosystem.

-Right now, ongoing fires in the Amazon threaten the giant otter and other endangered species.
+Fires in the Amazon threaten the giant otter and other endangered species.
 As the Brazilian rainforest burns, ash is produced and makes its way into bodies of water, along with sediment.
 Rivers lose forest cover, and water temperatures rise.
 The increased sedimentation, altered nutrients, water temperature, and dissolved oxygen changes the chemistry of the water, which can have profound effects on otters, their food source, and other aquatic organisms.

 As flames burn through the Amazon, its inhabitants are at risk of losing their homes.